 No food or drink except in specially designated STCs.
 Food and drink are available in the Little RedHawk Café & CyberCafé.

 Student printing is handled by RedHawk Print.
 Please see RedHawk Print powered by GoPrint

 Yes, users may leave their workstation for a maximum of fifteen minutes.
 After that time, the computer will be made available to the next user.
-Computer will automatically log users out when there is no activity for fifteen minutes.
-Be sure to save your work before you leave the workstation or any work that has not been saved will be lost.
+STC computers automatically log users out when there is no activity for fifteen minutes.
+To be safe, save your work before you leave the workstation as anything not saved will be lost after 15 minutes.
+You may "lock" the computer so no one else can use it while you are away by pressing the Windows key + L. To unlock it, press Ctrl + Alt + Delete and enter your username and passphrase.
+Locking the computer does not change the fact that it will reboot after 15 minutes of inactivity.
 This policy is to help ensure that all students will have access to a computer.

 There is no transmission or printing of provocative topics in any STC.
 Placing suggestive objects or pictures in the academic environment is considered a form of sexual harassment.
 It is our responsibility to provide a non-intimidating and non-threatening environment for all STC users.
 We reserve the right to investigate any questionable material.